exusc/datahub/README.md

 - db actions logged but not executed
 - Initial health checks implemented
 - Unload and load of complete hub control
-Changes to version 1 of teh concept:
+Changes to version 1 of the concept:
 - Scopes are linked to areas instead of applications
 - Groups are not owner specific